jacobadenbaum/TexTables.jl/docs/src/regression_tables.md

 ```

 ## Robust Standard Errors
-If you would like to overide the standard `stderror` function for your table,
+If you would like to override the standard `stderror` function for your table,
 use the `stderror` keyword argument.
 For instance, you might want to use the
 [CovarianceMatrices](https://github.com/gragusa/CovarianceMatrices.jl) package
 to compute robust standard errors.
 In this case, you would simply define a new